vlad17/runlmc/README.md

 | `./docpush.sh`   | Publish current docs (requries write access to repo) |
 | `nosetests -l DEBUG`       | Run unit tests |

+Python requirements are in the repository's `requirements.txt` file.
+To build the paper, the packages `epstool` and `epstopdf` are required.

 ### Roadmap

+0. Generate horizontal rules only in tables (results_*.tex)
 0. move to read the docs
 0. migrate (and, in turn, clean up both stylistically and in terms of hackiness of code) `stadard_tester.py` in `benchmarks/benchlib`
 0. TODO(cleanup) - apprx to approx everywhere, kerns to kernels